 CDC National Sepsis Survey using EHR Data

 Sepsis is a leading cause of death, disability, and cost worldwide.
-Given sepsis’ high prevalence, it’s devastating morbidity and mortality, and ongoing high profile initiatives to improve sepsis detection and care there is a critical need for better measures of sepsis incidence, trends, and outcomes.
-The increasing national penetration of electronic health record (EHR) systems allows for the possibility of tracking sepsis using objective clinical markers of infection and organ dysfunction rather than subjective and changing administrative code assignments.
-The Epicenters developed EHR-based surveillance definitions for sepsis and demonstrated that they have superior sensitivity, similar positive predictive value, and more stable sensitivity over time compared to claims data.
-In this project, we extended this work by applying these definitions to a broad national network of hospitals in order to generate accurate and generalizable estimates of sepsis burden and epidemiology.
+In light of the high burden of sepsis and ongoing high-profile initiatives to improve sepsis detection and care, there is a critical need for better measures of sepsis incidence, trends, and outcomes.
+The increasing national uptake of electronic health record (EHR) systems allows for the possibility of tracking sepsis using objective clinical markers of infection and organ dysfunction rather than subjective and changing administrative code assignments.
+The Harvard Epicenter developed preliminary EHR-based surveillance definitions for sepsis and demonstrated that they have superior sensitivity, similar positive predictive value, and more stable sensitivity over time compared to definitions based on administrative claims data.
+In this project, Harvard extended this work by applying an optimized EHR-based definition to a broad national network of hospitals from 7 different datasets in order to generate accurate and generalizable estimates of sepsis burden and epidemiology.
+These estimates are frequently cited by CDC in their statistics of the national burden of sepsis, and the definition developed in this study led to CDC’s Adult Sepsis Event toolkit.

 Related Links